 from your service?

-The most important are the high-resolution computer image files, saved in TIFF & JPEG formats.
-Most people prefer to have them delivered as downloads from my website, but I can burn them to a CD if you prefer.
+The most important are the high-resolution computer image files, saved in TIFF & JPEG formats on a CD.
 Those files contain the fully restored photograph that I've

 made, rendered with maximum possible fidelity and detail.
 The typical file size